 Walnut trees have a larger, and different, range than does the sugar maple.
 Sugar maple is a northern tree, plentiful in New England, eastern Canada, and down the Appalachian Mountain chain at higher elevations and on cool, moist north slopes.
 Red maple (which can also be tapped) is widely distributed throughout the east.
 Walnut is not prevalent in the northeast, instead becoming common south of the maple-beech-birch forests of the north.
-As shown in Error!
-Reference source not found., black walnut is common in the mid-Atlantic states and into the Midwest.
+As shown in Figure 2, black walnut is common in the mid-Atlantic states and into the Midwest.